isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

   }

-With that, we can simply make the call to heatmaply, which is linked back to our plotlyOutput in the mainPanel (in the ui.R code).
+With that done (building the correlation matrix), we can simply make the call to heatmaply, which is linked back to our plotlyOutput in the mainPanel (in the ui.R code).

+So we've just tied together Shiny, Plotly, Heatmaply, BigQuery into one interactive web tool.
+Got a question about it?
+Let me know! dgibbs *at* systemsbiology *dot* org.

 ------------------